19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Hazards/Biological Hazards.md

 Not eating or drinking for a day prevents the benefits of [Resting](../Core%20Procedures/Resting.md) and causes the [Exhaustion](../Conditions/Exhausted.md).

-After three days, the PC makes a [DC](../Core%20Procedures/DC.md) 30 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check or dies every hour.
+After three days, the PC makes a [DC](../Core%20Procedures/DC.md) 30 [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md) check or dies every day.

 *If PCs are near fresh water, they refill their waterskins automatically.*